kamuridesu/ICQBotPy/README.md

 ## Purpose
 I made this bot framework for personal use, since the original ICQ bot framework is a mess and almost impossible to work with.

-This bot allows for easy development and has a concise syntax based of Aiogram (although no async implementation yet).
+This bot allows for easy development and has a concise syntax based of Aiogram with a really simple async impl.

 ## Getting started
 ### Installation